tomasproanop/tomasproanop/README.md

 ### Hi there, welcome!

-I'm Tomás.

-- 💡  I like to explore new trends and learn about new technologies.
+Nice to meet you.
+I'm Tomás, a Frontend Developer.
-- 🌱  My current tech stack is: HTML, CSS (Bootstrap), JavaScript (React) and Python.
+My current tech stack is: HTML, CSS (Bootstrap), JavaScript (React) and Python.

-- 🎸  In the past, I studied Music and Music Production (USFQ & Berklee) and taught at UArtes (Ecuador).
-- 💻  Currently, I'm studying Computer Science at FU-Berlin.
-- 💬  My pronouns are he/him.
-- 😀  Feel free to reach out to me!
+Feel free to reach out to me!